justinmahar/react-sub-unsub/README.md

 To simplify this pattern, you can use the `Subscribe` and `Subscriptions` classes in this library.
 They provide built-in support for subscribing to [EventEmitter](https://nodejs.org/api/events.html#class-eventemitter) events and DOM object events, and support for events from any other listener interface.

+When subscribing to an even, an unsubscribe function is returned.
+Calling this function will remove the listener.

+This library includes an easy way to unsubscribe all listeners at once, with a single call, and is a perfect complement to React effects.

 ### Features include:

 - **🔔 Quickly and easily subscribe and unsubscribe to and from events**